 Fees are payable only via credit card (which permits the transfer of data in the same session, if the payment is approved) or electronic funds transfer (EFT).
 EFT requires you to wait approximately three days for the funds to clear before data access will be provided.
 The FTC does not accept checks or any other form of payment.
 You must pay the fee prior to gaining access to the registry.
 Sellers can pay the fee directly or through their telemarketers or service providers (to which the seller or exempt entity has provided the necessary authority).

 26. What if I pay for a small number of area codes, and then later in the year expand my business to callmore area codes?
 Will I have to pay twice?

 If you need to access data from more area codes than you initially selected, you may do so, but you will have to pay for access to those additional area codes if your total number of area codes exceeds five.
-Obtaining additional data from the registry during the first six months of your annual period will require a payment of $56 for each new area code.
-During the second six month period, the charge to obtain data from each new area code is $28.
-Payment for additional data provides you with access to the additional data for the remainder of your annual period.
+Beginning October 1, 2009, obtaining additional data from the registry during the first six months of your annual period will require a payment of $59 (as of October 01, 2014, it is now $60) for each new area code.
+During the second six month period, the charge to obtain data from each new area code will be $30.
+Payment for additional data provides you with access to the additional data for the remainder of your annual period.span>

 27. What happens after I pay for access?